 It is believed the yo-yo was first invented in ancient Greece.
 A Greek vase painting from 500 BC displays a boy playing with a yo-yo.

 The Yo-Yo in the United States

 The yo-yo came to the United States through a young boy by the name of Pedro Flores.
 When he immigrated to the United States from the Philippines as a young boy, he recalled playing with a toy called a bandalore.
-It was this toy that inspired Flores to create a business and he call the toy the Flores Yo-yo.
+The toy inspired Flores to create a business, and he called it the Flores Yo-yo.
 Between 1928 and 1932 the Yo-yo Manufacturing Company operated in Santa Barbara, California.
 Flores later sold his companies to Donald F. Duncan.

 Donald F. Duncan, Sr. made the yo-yo popular in America when he manufactured the Duncan Yo-Yo in the early 1900s.
 He first trademarked the name “Yo-Yo” in 1932.

-- In 1999, the Duncan Yo-Yo was inducted into the National Toy Hall of Fame at The Strong in Rochester, New York.
+- In 1999, the National Toy Hall of Fame elected the Duncan Yo-Yo into its halls at The Strong in Rochester, New York.

 - The National Yo-Yo Museum is located in Chico, California.

 - The term yo-yoing is also often used to describe a person fluctuating between two difficult decisions.

 - Collectors often spend hundreds of dollars on rare, vintage, and retro yo-yos.

 Test your yo-yoing skills by trying as many yo-yo tricks as possible.
 Do you know how to do the pinwheel or walk the dog?
 Other ways to celebrate the day include: